Valkea/Omdena_UN_GDC/README.md

 > Note: We could improve this with a GitHub Action or CirlceCI CI/CD to automatically build and push the containers on the docker hub or on the AWS ECS.

 ## 03 - Setup PREFECT Cloud
-In order to be able to control the deployed `PREFECT Agent`, we need to register the PREFECT blocks and pthe deployement on the PREFECT Cloud server.
+In order to be able to control the deployed `PREFECT Agent`, we need to register the PREFECT blocks and the deployment on the PREFECT Cloud server.

 ### 3.1 - Edit the files
 Edit `config.cfg` and update the various fields.